Peter Andre discography

-The discography of British-Australian pop singer Peter Andre contains eleven studio albums, three compilation albums and twenty eight singles.
+The discography of British-Australian pop singer Peter Andre contains eleven studio albums, three compilation albums and twenty-nine singles.
 Andre has sales of over 920,000 albums and 1.4 million singles in the UK, making his total UK sales 2,320,000 according to the BPI.
 His current Australian sales stand at over 1,000,000.

 Peter Andre, Andre's debut album, was released on 28 November 1993.
 The album reached No. 27 on the Australian Albums Chart.
 "Drive Me Crazy", was released in Australia in 1992 as the lead single from the album.
 The album also includes the singles "Gimme Little Sign", "Funky Junky", "Let's Get It On / Do You Wanna Dance?" and "To the Top".
 Natural, Andre's second studio album, was released on 30 September 1996, and topped the UK Albums Chart.
 The album included the hit single "Mysterious Girl", which peaked at No. 2 on the UK Singles Chart.
 The album also includes the singles "Turn It Up", "Only One", "Get Down on It", "Flava", "I Feel You" and "Natural".
 Time, Andre's third studio album, was released on 17 November 1997, peaking at number 28 on the UK Albums Chart.
 The album includes the singles "All About Us", "Lonely" and "All Night, All Right".
 The Long Road Back, Andre's fourth studio album, was released on 7 June 2004, peaking at number 44 on the UK Albums Chart.
 He re-released his 1995 single "Mysterious Girl" it peaked at No. 1 on the UK Singles Chart.
 The album also includes the singles "Insania" and "The Right Way".